electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/ppe/_index.md

 of charge is 800 volts; in combination with high-efficiency thermal management, it enables a high charging capacity of 350 kW.

-Battery sizes are unknown at current time, but A6 e-tron concept have 100kWh net and a range of 700 km WLTP.
+Battery sizes are unknown at current time, but A6 e-tron concept have 100kWh gross and a range of 700 km WLTP.
-This will indicate a consumption on 14.2 kWh/100km that indicate a very efficient drivetrain.
+With a 6% buffer and 94kWh nett battery this will indicate a WLTP combined consumption on 13.4 kWh/100km.
+This indicates a very efficient drivetrain.

 For the [Audi grandshpere concept](../../../articles/audigrandsphereconcept/) Audi uses PPE platform with 120kWh battery.